 The so-called “retail apocalypse” is well underway for 2019.

 Thanks to rapidly changing consumer trends and mounting pressure from e-commerce players, traditional brick-and-mortar retailers and brands have been closing doors at a tremendously high rate.
-In fact, retail and technology advisory Coresight Research estimates that U.S. retailers have announced 5,399 store closures in the first 12 weeks of 2019.
+In fact, retail and technology advisory Coresight Research estimates that U.S. retailers announced 5,399 store closures in the first 12 weeks of 2019.
 Sound high?
 It is.
 There were 5,726 closures in all of 2018.

 While some closures are the result of bankruptcy proceedings — such as for Payless and Gymboree — others are restructuring as they seek to lower costs and prioritize better-performing stores and channels in order to survive and possibly even thrive in today’s challenging selling environment.